ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 ## In 2016, I got a job writing for this new startup in the city of Buffalo.

-The company was pretty new.
+The company was just getting started.
 It was so new that I was asked to help brand the business from the ground up.

 **That meant creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.**